Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 III.
 Notes (important!)

+-Version 8 comes with a changed install routine.
+Deinstall previous versions and delete old mod folders before extracting the version 8 into your game folder.

 - Version 6 and higher is not backwards compatible with Breagar version 5 or lower.
 You will have to start a new game.